williamlines/bank-tech-test/README.md

 npm install
 ```

+- The only dependency for this code is 'jest', used for testing.

-## Using the Code
+# Using the Code

-To start the app, make sure you are in the main directory and run
+- To start the app, make sure you are in the main directory and run

 ```
 npm start
 ```

-This will open node with a predefined class object 'account' to play around with.
+- This will open node with a predefined class object 'account' to play around with.

-## Instructions for use
+# Instructions for use

-### Making a Deposit
+## Making a Deposit

 - To make a deposit, use (in node)